Ramayya Vasthavayya

-Ramayya Vasthavayya is a 2013 Indian Telugu-language action drama film written and directed by Harish Shankar.
+Ramayya Vasthavayya is a 2013 Indian Telugu-language action comedy drama film written and directed by Harish Shankar.
 It was produced by Dil Raju and stars N. T. Rama Rao Jr., Shruti Haasan and Samantha.
 Nandu, a cheerful student, falls for Akarsha but harbours a hidden mission linked to his past and a powerful enemy.

 The soundtrack was composed by S. Thaman while the cinematography was handled by Chota K. Naidu.
 The film released worldwide on 11 October 2013 to negative reviews, criticising the storyline, pace, and predictability.
 The film was commercially unsuccessful.